Breast Cancer – Diagnosis, Symptoms, and Treatment

 - Dimpling of the skin “peau d’orange” – due to skin swelling

 Breast masses are most frequently located in the upper-outer quadrant of the breast.
-They are often firm, irregular, and fixed during palpation of the breast tissue.
-Regional lymph nodes in the armpit (axilla) are often affected first during metastasis.
-Other lymph nodes in the chest, head, and neck may also become involved.
+They are often firm, irregular, and do not move during palpation of the breast tissue.
+In more severe cases the lymph nodes in the armpit (axilla) may be affected as the cancer cells migrate, or metastasize, out of the breast tissue to other areas in the body.
+Other lymph nodes in the chest, head, and neck may also become involved in severe cases.
+By the time masses form in areas other than the breast more severe symptoms that affect the entire body such as fatigue and weight loss generally develop.

-Patients with distant metastatic disease may develop bone pain in the back or leg, liver abnormalities, and lung symptoms (e.g., cough, difficulty breathing).
+Patients with distant metastatic disease, which refers to the spread of cancer cells to the brain, lungs, and bones, may develop bone pain in the back or leg, liver abnormalities, and lung symptoms (e.g., cough, difficulty breathing).

-Asymptomatic women who are incidentally found to have a breast mass on routine mammography typically undergo breast biopsy guided by mammogram (stereotactic biopsy) or ultrasound.
-Those that have a breast mass typically receive fine-needle aspiration or core needle biopsy of the lesion.
-Individuals with quickly progressive lesions that are tender with signs of thickening and hardening of the skin require a full-thickness skin biopsy.
+Asymptomatic women who have a breast mass on a routine screening mammogram typically undergo a needle breast biopsy guided by x-ray or ultrasound.
+Those that have a palpable breast mass typically receive fine-needle aspiration or core needle biopsy of the lesion.
+Individuals with quickly progressive lesions that are tender with signs of thickening and hardening of the skin require a full-thickness skin biopsy, where some or all of the offending mass is removed and evaluated.

 Breast Cancer Treatment and Medication